-The principal activity of the Group during the period was the development of exploration projects for lithium and other mineral commodities.
+The principal activity of the Group during the period was the development of the Rincon Lithium Project and acquisition of the Tonopah Lithium Project.
 No significant change in the nature of this activity occurred during the financial period.

 Dividends

 There were no dividends paid, recommended or declared during the current or previous financial year.